 Malaria maps of Peru offer a rough guideline to the locations in which antimalarial drugs may be recommended (antimalarials are never a requirement for entering Peru).

 The maps, themselves, can be confusing, especially because some seem too general or differ from other malaria maps of the country.
 The confusion stems, in part, from shifting malaria patterns, as well as the data used to create the maps.
 In any case, they provide a helpful visual on which to base your preliminary itinerary.

 If you are heading to a risk area, there are two main ways to guard against malaria:

-- Antimalarial Drugs (Chemoprophylaxis) -- Various antimalarial drugs exist, each with their own distinct pros and cons.
-The CDC recommends atovaquone-proguanil, doxycycline or mefloquine.
-You should always consult your doctor before deciding which antimalarial to take -- if deemed necessary.
+- Antimalarial Drugs (Chemoprophylaxis): Various antimalarial drugs exist, each with their own distinct pros and cons.
+The CDC recommends atovaquone-proguanil, doxycycline, or mefloquine.
+You should always consult your doctor before deciding which antimalarial to take.
 The CDC also recommends buying your antimalarials before traveling, as some drugs manufactured abroad may not be effective.

 When considering malaria symptoms, you must first be aware of the incubation period.
 Symptoms occur at least seven days after a bite by an infected mosquito.

 According to the World Health Organization, you should “immediately seek diagnosis and treatment if a fever develops one week or more after entering an area where there is a malaria risk, and up to 3 months after departure.”